HRM-026: Family, Medical, and Military Leave

 Military leave which may be used for such pressing or urgent situations as:

-- post-deployment activities, including arrival ceremonies, reintegration events, and issues relating to the death of a military family member; and
+- Post-deployment activities, including arrival ceremonies, reintegration events, and issues relating to the death of a military family member.

-- other events arising out of a family member's service that may qualify, as long as the employer and employee agree that it qualifies, and agree on the timing and length of leave to be taken.
+- Other events arising out of a family member's service that may qualify, if the employer and employee agree that it qualifies and agree on the timing and duration of the leave.

 Husband or wife as recognized under the laws of the Commonwealth for the purpose of marriage.

 It is the policy of the University to grant unpaid family and temporary medical leave according to the Family Medical Leave Act of 1993 (FMLA) under certain circumstances.
 FMLA reporting in this policy applies only to employees covered by the University.
 This policy does not cover provisions or requirements for FMLA reporting to affiliated entities with which a University employee may also be employed.

 In accordance with federal law, a Faculty member, member of the Professional Research Staff, Classified Salaried Employee, University Staff Employee, Salaried Research Assistant, and Wage Employee is eligible for FMLA leave if they meet both of the following conditions: